-The Drug Enforcement Administration classified psilocybin mushrooms as “Schedule I Controlled Substances.”
+The Drug Enforcement Administration (US Department of Justice)classified psilocybin mushrooms or shrooms as “Schedule I Controlled Substances” (Controlled Substance Act).
 That is because the medical community cannot prescribe these drugs for any medical purpose.
 These drugs cannot be prescribed safely in any medical situation, and they are highly likely to be abused.

 Psilocybin mushrooms are also known as “magic mushrooms,” They cause users to hallucinate visually and auditorily.
-Users eat these mushrooms, or they brew them and drink them as tea.
+The effects of psilocybin, when used, is that users eat these mushrooms or brew them and drink them as tea.
 Because psilocybin mushrooms are so bitter, some people cover them with chocolate to mask the taste.
 Along with disguising the taste, this concoction also makes the mushrooms appear to be candy.
 Lastly, people put mushrooms in batter and bake cakes.

-Psilocybin mushrooms come in 40 different species from South America, Mexico, and the United States.
+Psilocybin mushrooms come in 40 different species or types of mushrooms from South America, Mexico, and the United States.
 People used psilocybin mushrooms as medicines, but they also played a role in their spiritual rituals.
 Today, people are using them for entirely different reasons.

 Table of Contents